Israeli demolition of Palestinian property: Criticism

-According to the UN, about 1,500 homes were demolished by the IDF just in the Rafah area in the period 2000–2004.

 In 2004, Human Rights Watch published the report Razing Rafah: Mass Home Demolitions in the Gaza Strip.
 The report documented what it described as a "pattern of illegal demolitions" by the IDF in Rafah, a refugee camp and city at the southern end of the Gaza Strip on the border with Egypt where sixteen thousand people lost their homes after the Israeli government approved a plan to expand the de facto "buffer zone" in May 2004.
 The IDF's main stated rationales for the demolitions were responding to and preventing attacks on its forces and the suppression of weapons smuggling through tunnels from Egypt.

 The effectiveness of house demolitions as a deterrence has been questioned.
 In 2005, an Israeli Army commission to study house demolitions found no proof of effective deterrence and concluded that the damage caused by the demolitions overrides its effectiveness.
 As a result, the IDF approved the commission's recommendations to end punitive demolitions of Palestinian houses.